madavins/remote-sensing/README.md

 # Deep learning for semantic segmentation of remote sensing imagery

-This repository contains the code of my Bachelor's thesis: **Deep Learning for Semantic Segmentation of Remote Sensing Imagery**.
+This repository contains the code of my Bachelor's thesis: **[Deep learning for semantic segmentation of remote sensing imagery](https://upcommons.upc.edu/handle/2117/357131)**.
 The code provides an implementation for training and evaluating semantic segmentation models on the Corine Land Cover dataset.
 It currently supports DeepLabV3+ and U-Net segmentation architectures.

 ### Usage